Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 **Note**:

 1. Our testing framework supports three different test modes: `Live`, `Playback`, `Record`.
-In management plane, please set the `AZURE_TEST_MODE` to `Record` for your first test run, this will record HTTP requests and responses and store the record files in `SessionRecords` folder.
+In management plane, please set the `AZURE_TEST_MODE` to `Record` for your first test run, this will record HTTP requests and responses and store the record files in the `SessionRecords folder corresponding to the ./assets directory`.
 Properly supporting recorded tests does require a few extra considerations.
 All random values should be obtained via `this.Recording.Random` since we use the same seed on test playback to ensure our client code generates the same "random" values each time.
 You can't share any state between tests or rely on ordering because you don't know the order they'll be recorded or replayed.
 Any sensitive values are redacted via the [`ConfigurationRecordedTestSanitizer`][test_sanitizer].
 After you have successfully recorded all the tests for the first time, you can change its value to `Playback`.
 If the tests locally fail due to recording session file mismatches at this point, the attribute `RecordedTest` will help enable automatically re-record failed tests.

 2. You need to change its value depending on the Azure Cloud type you are using in your tests. `https://login.microsoftonline.com` only applies to Azure Public Cloud.